Top-100-Coders/Synopysor-Pro/README.md

 4. Run the streamlit application by running `streamlit run main.py`

 ## Usage
-1. Add your OpenAI API key and input your search tag
+1. **API Key Setup**: Add your OpenAI API key to enable integration with the powerful GPT-3 Turbo API.
+2. **Search and Summarize**: Input your search tag, and Synopysor-Pro will retrieve and summarize the top results from YouTube.
-2. Once the summarized output is ready, the chatbot would be activated for the Q/A.
+3. **ChatBot Q/A**: Once the summarized output is ready, engage with the built-in chatbot for interactive question-and-answer sessions.

+Feel free to explore Synopysor-Pro for a seamless and efficient experience in extracting valuable information from YouTube videos.